LukeHopson/numista-API-scraper/README.md

-# numstia-API-scraper
+# numista-API-scraper
-A simple python script that scrapes coins from Numstia's API and writes to a .CSV file.
+A simple python script that scrapes coins from Numista's API and writes to a .CSV file.

-Requires a Numstia API key to use.
+Requires a Numista API key to use.

 Will retreive all coins and their information from a specific search query.
 (Reminder that free API users only get 2000 requests a month).
 # Useage